chriswheatley/christopherwheatley.uk/data/jobs/lighthouse-learning.md

 - **Independent Worker**

-  Worked independently since February 2017.
+  Worked independently at home from February 2017.